webdragon63/W.E.A.P.O.N/README.md

        style="border-radius:50%;">
 </p>

 > :warning: Early stage release.
-Implementation of new featueres is on the way.
+New featueres implementation is on the way.

 ### 👤 Author: WebDragon63
 ### 🎯 Purpose: A modular Python-based red team framework for offensive operations.